awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 ## Step 6: Tag the On\-Premises Instance<a name="register-on-premises-instance-iam-session-arn-6"></a>

-You can use either the AWS CLI or the AWS CodeDeploy console to tag the on\-premises instance\. \(AWS CodeDeploy uses on\-premises instance tags to identify the deployment targets during a deployment\.\)
+You can use either the AWS CLI or the CodeDeploy console to tag the on\-premises instance\. \(CodeDeploy uses on\-premises instance tags to identify the deployment targets during a deployment\.\)

 **To tag the on\-premises instance \(CLI\)**
 + Call the [add\-tags\-to\-on\-premises\-instances](https://docs.aws.amazon.com/cli/latest/reference/deploy/add-tags-to-on-premises-instances.html) command, specifying:
   + The name that uniquely identifies the on\-premises instance \(with the `--instance-names` option\)\.
   + The name of the on\-premises instance tag key and tag value you want to use \(with the `--tags` option\)\.
 You must specify both a name and value\.
-AWS CodeDeploy does not allow on\-premises instance tags that have values only\.
+CodeDeploy does not allow on\-premises instance tags that have values only\.

     For example: